-GUIDANCE FOR SHEFFIELD GPS October 2019
+GUIDANCE FOR SHEFFIELD GPS November 2020

-As noted in the September LMC Newsletter, the Government announced new legislation, The Notification of Deaths Regulations 2019, which took effect from 1 October 2019: https://www.legislation.gov.uk/uksi/2019/1112/made.
+In the September 2019 LMC Newsletter, we noted that the Government had announced new legislation - The Notification of Deaths Regulations 2019 took effect from 1 October 2019.

-There is an expectation that deaths are reported in writing rather than orally.
-In view of this, an online referral system will be introduced shortly.
-In the meantime, a referral template has been made available, which can be accessed via: http://www.sheffield-lmc.org.uk/website/IGP217/files/GP%20Referral%20Form.docx
+There is an expectation that deaths are reported in writing, with oral notification only being permitted in exceptional circumstances.
+It is expected that an online referral system will be introduced at some stage.
+In the meantime, a referral template has been made available.